techhat/core/doc/development-guides/dev-systems/docker-admin.md

     tools/docker-admin centos ./production.sh admin.smoke.test

+> note: the crowbar-bootstrap step takes a while, be patient

 This will perform the following actions:

   * If needed, pull the latest opencrowbar/centos image from the public